-The feed system is quite unconventional, since it had to transfer the rounds from stationary magazine and into the recoiling receiver.
-To achieve this, AN-94 uses a two-stage feed, that comprises a feedway, built into the bottom of the recoiling receiver, and a separate rammer, that is used to feed the cartridges from the magazine and into the feedway.
+The feed system is quite unconventional, since it had to transfer rounds from stationary magazine and into the recoiling receiver.
+To achieve this, AN-94 rifle uses a two-stage feed, that comprises a feedway, built into the bottom of the recoiling receiver, and a separate rammer, which is used to feed the cartridges from the magazine and into the feedway.

-In brief, the AN-94 works as follows.
+In brief, the AN-94 rifle works as follows.
 First, let’s assume that the full magazine is inserted and the chamber is empty, receiver / barrel assembly is in the forward position.
 When one pulls the charging handle, the bolt carrier goes back, unlocking and retracting the bolt.
 At the same time, the rammer, which is linked to the bolt carrier via the thin steel cable and a large pulley, goes forward, stripping the first round from the magazine and placing it into the feedway in the receiver.
-Another action that takes the place the same time is the cocking of the hammer, which is also located in the recoiling receiver.
+This also cocks the internal hammer.
 When the charging handle is released, the bolt assembly goes forward, slamming the cartridge from the feedway and into the chamber, and locks the barrel.
 Now, the gun is ready to fire.

-When fire selector is placed to the “full auto” mode, and the trigger is pressed, following happens.
-As soon as the fired bullet passed the gas port, the traditional gas operated action begins.
+When fire selector is placed to the “full auto” mode, and the trigger is pressed, following happens: As soon as the fired bullet passed the gas port, the traditional gas operated action begins.
 Since the bolt group is relatively light and the amount of the gas pressure is carefully calculated, the bolt group rapidly goes back, unlocking the barrel, extracting and ejecting the spent case.
 Due to the recoil impulse, the barrel receiver assembly begins to recoil inside the gun housing, compressing the recoil spring.
 At the same time, the cartridge rammer quickly strips the next cartridge from the magazine and introduces it into the feedway.
 The bolt group, under the influence of its main spring and the return buffer spring, rapidly goes forward, chambering the second round from the feedway.
 As soon as the bolt group locks the barrel, the hammer is released automatically, and the second shot is fired with the theoretical rate of fire of 1800 rounds per minute.
-At this moment the receiver is still recoiling inside the housing, and its recoil is accumulated and not yet affects the shooter and the position of the gun.
-When the second bullet is fired and left the barrel, the recoil cycle of the receiver / barrel group is stopped, and the hammer is held in the cocked position.
-At this moment the shooter feels the recoil of two fired rounds simultaneously, "shifted in time”.
-The reloading cycle continued as described above, but the hammer is held until the recoiling unit will not be returned into the forward position.
-If the gun was set to the “2 rounds bursts” mode, the hammer will be held cocked until the trigger will be released and then pulled again.
-If the gun was set to the "burst mode”, the hammer unit will switch itself automatically to the low rate of fire, and will release itself only once per complete recoil cycle.
+At this moment the receiver is still recoiling inside the housing, and its recoil is accumulated in the spring and not yet affects the shooter and the position of the gun.
+When the second bullet is fired and has left the barrel, the recoil cycle of the receiver / barrel group is stopped, and the hammer is held in the cocked position.
+At this moment the shooter feels the accumulated recoil impulse of two fired rounds, “shifted in time”.
+The reloading cycle continued as described above, but the hammer is held until the recoiling unit is returned into the forward position.
+If the gun is set to the “2 rounds bursts” mode, the hammer will be held cocked until the trigger ise released and then pulled again.
+If the gun is set to the “continuous burst mode”, the hammer unit will switch itself automatically to the low rate of fire, and will release itself only once per complete recoil cycle.
 I will not describe the design and the action of the trigger system of the AN-94, since it is way too complicated to be explained in few words.

-Other features of the AN-94 include: the fiberglass-reinforced polymer housing, integral with the handguards; the magazine bay that can accept standard AK-74-compatible magazines with 30 or 45 rounds capacity, as well as the newest 60-rounds four-stack box magazines.
-The sight system of the AN-94 is a step aside from all previous Russian assault rifles, and comprised by the protected front post, adjustable for zeroing, and the asterisk-shaped rear diopter, with 5 apertures drilled in the asterisk points.
+Other features of the AN-94 include: the fiberglass-reinforced polymer housing, integral with the handguards; the magazine port that can accept standard AK-74-compatible magazines with 30 or 45 rounds capacity, as well as the newesr 60-rounds four-stack box magazines.
+The sight system of the AN-94 is a step aside from all previous Russian assault rifles, and consists of the protected front post, adjustable for zeroing, and the asterisk-shaped rear diopter, with 5 apertures drilled in the asterisk points.
 To set the distance, one must rotate the asterisk and set the desired aperture at the top of the receiver.
 The universal scope mounting rail is attached to the left side of the receiver as a standard.
 The safety and the fire selector are two separate controls.
-The safety is mounted inside the triggerguard, and the fire selector is a small switch above the triggerguard at the left side of the receiver.
+The safety is mounted inside the triggerguard, and the fire selector is a small switch above the pistol grip at the left side of the receiver.
 The fire selector has 3 positions, for single shots, 2-round bursts and for full-auto.
 Safety has 2 positions – Safe and Fire.
 The buttstock is made from the same high-impact plastic as the housing / stock unit and folds to the right to save the space.
 The strange-looking “8”-shaped muzzle attachment is a special, self-cleaning muzzle brake, which is claimed to be highly effective.
 It can be easily detached from the muzzle if required.
 The front sight base carries a rear bayonet lug on its right side, so the bayonet is mounted in the horizontal plane, to the right of the muzzle.
-This allows to fire the grenade launcher with the bayonet attached (which is impossible with the Kalashnikov-type rifles).
+Typical Russian 40mm underbarrel launcher such as GP-25 can be mounted below the barrel, using special interface bracket.